 Well-designed cards are kept.
 When you take the time to craft a beautiful card, people will respond by hanging on to it.
-Unappealing designs tend to be discarded but if it's pleasant to look at, it will remain and eventually be utilized.
+Unappealing designs tend to be discarded.
+Check the design using business card mockups, if it's pleasant to look at, it will remain and eventually be utilized.
 And ultimately, that’s the goal.

 Before you get started, get inspired with the following business card designs: